ant-media/ant-media-documentation/docs/guides/clustering-and-scaling/kubernetes/kubernetes-services/installing-ams-on-azure-aks.md

 az aks get-credentials --resource-group your-resource-group --name your-cluster-name
 ```

-### Using 'Azure CLI`
+### Using Azure CLI

-To use `Azire CLI` on your local or remote computer, please make sure the prerequisites `Azure CLI` and `Kubectl` are installed on your computer.
+To use Azure CLI on your computer, please make sure the prerequisites Azure CLI and `Kubectl` are installed on your computer.

 ![](@site/static/img/azure-aks/using-azure-cli.png)

-Run the following commands to connect to the cluster from your computer.
+Run the below commands to connect to the cluster from your computer.
 ```
 az login
 ```